AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> project --> compile all sources

-:menuselection:`Build --> Project --> Compile All Sources`
+* :menuselection:`Build --> Project --> Compile All Sources`

   Compile all source files defined in the top level project.

 .. index:: menu; build --> project --> build <current file>

-:menuselection:`Build --> Project --> Build <current file>`
+* :menuselection:`Build --> Project --> Build <current file>`

   Consider the currently selected file as a main file and build it.

 .. index:: menu; build --> project --> custom build

-:menuselection:`Build --> Project --> Custom build`
+* :menuselection:`Build --> Project --> Custom build`

    Display a text entry allowing you to enter any external command.
 Use this item useful when you already have existing build scripts, make files, or similar and want to invoke them from GPS.
-If the `SHELL` environment variable is defined (to, e.g. `/bin/sh`), the syntax used to execute the command is the one for that shell.
+If the :samp:`SHELL` environment variable is defined (to, e.g. :file:`/bin/sh`), the syntax used to execute the command is the one for that shell.
 Otherwise, GPS spawns the command without any shell interpretation.

 .. index:: menu; build --> clean --> clean all

-:menuselection:`Build --> Clean --> Clean all`
+* :menuselection:`Build --> Clean --> Clean all`

    Remove all object files and other compilation artifacts associated with all projects related to the current one.
 This allows restarting a complete build